Summary

 Legal Training: How to Effectively Prepare Gender-based Violence Asylum Claims

-This intermediate training session will provide a holistic view of how to effectively prepare complex gender-based violence asylum claims.
-The trainers will address the main obstacles that women at risk of gender-based violence face in being recognised as refugees in the UK.
-More specifically, the new standard of proof will be examined together with guidance and tips on which evidence to include and how to prepare it.
-The new definition of Particular Social Group will be examined and internal relocation in gender-based asylum claims will be covered.
-The session will include case studies and allow time for Q&As.
+This intermediate training session provided a holistic view of how to effectively prepare complex gender-based violence asylum claims.
+The trainers addressed the main obstacles that women at risk of gender-based violence face in being recognised as refugees in the UK.
+More specifically, the new standard of proof was examined together with guidance and tips on which evidence to include and how to prepare it.
+The new definition of Particular Social Group was examined and internal relocation in gender-based asylum claims also covered.
+The session included case studies and allowed time for Q&As.

 GABRIELLA BETTIGA (CHAIR)